-- I. MDC has nominated Trustees Christine Wright and Bryony Parkes who are responsible for safeguarding and to champion good practice, to liaise with the DSLs and to provide information and reports to the Board on such matters. - II.
-The nominated trustees will ensure that policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
-Where complaints are raised, the nominated trustees will assume safeguarding lead responsibility and liaise with the relevant people/authorities.
-If the complaint concerns the DSL or her/his deputy, the nominated trustees will assume safeguarding lead responsibility.
+1. MDC has nominated Trustees - Tina Kirwin McGinley and Bryony Parkes - who are responsible for safeguarding and to champion good practice, to liaise with the DSLs and to provide information and reports to the Board on such matters.

+2. The nominated trustees will ensure that policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.

+3. Where a safe guarding concern relates to the safeguarding lead or a manager of the centre the local authority designated officer, the LADO, should be contacted.